centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Lastreload

-To check when ACL was last reloaded, use the **LASTRELOAD** command:
+To check when the ACLs were last reloaded, use the **LASTRELOAD** command:

 ``` shell
 centreon -u admin -p 'centreon' -o ACL -a lastreload